PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 Rerun the most recent `<command>` in your history with `!<command>`.
 Here is an example:

 ```
-$ ssh <YourNetID>@adroit.princeton.edu
+$ python myscripty.py
 $ ll
 $ date
+$ !p
+python myscript.py
-$ !ssh
+$
 ```

-See the next section for a modern alternative.
+'!p' finds the first command in your history that begins with the letter 'p' and runs it.
+One could have also used `!python`.
+See the next section for a modern alternative to `!<command>`.

 ## Search and running a previous command